 Groundwater quality and quantity are linked.
-Analyses of groundwater data collected from 1990 to the present continue to show an overall statistically significant increasing trend of community water supply (CWS) wells1 with volatile organic compound detections per year.
-In addition concentrations of chlorides in the CWS probabilistic network wells utilizing sand and gravel and shallow bedrock (i.e., Silurian Dolomite) aquifers in Northeastern Illinois (N.E.
-IL) show a 35 percent increase in concentration compared to the state wide ambient value.
-These trends represent an overall increasing trend of groundwater degradation.
-At the same time, future groundwater shortages are predicted in N.E.
-IL (Meyer, Roadcap, et. al., 2009 CMAP, 2010)
+Analyses of groundwater data collected from 1990 to the present continue to show an overall statistically significant increasing trend of community water supply (CWS) wells1 with volatile organic compound (VOC) detections per year.
+In addition, concentrations of chlorides in the CWS probabilistic network wells utilizing sand and gravel and shallow bedrock (i.e., Silurian Dolomite) aquifers in Northeastern Illinois show a 35 percent increase in concentration compared to the state wide ambient value.
+These chloride monitoring results represent an overall increasing trend of groundwater degradation.
+At the same time, future groundwater shortages are predicted in Northeastern Illinois (Meyer, Roadcap, et. al., 2009 CMAP, 2010)